 If you want to visit, you’ll need to bring shit-load of patience and dust off the life insurance policy.
 Driving from Manila is a solid 10-12 hours and [honestly] one of the most mentally challenging journeys you’ll ever take.
 The Philippine infrastructure (outside of Manila) is mostly single-lane roadways with huge potholes, dangerous curves and mountain roads/bridges with [literally] no guard rails.

 Legazpi is on the Southern side of Mayon and is usually upwind of the volcanic gasses/ash.
-This side of the mountain is generally where the lava tends to fall towards and can easily be seen from anywhere in town.
+This side of the mountain is generally where the lava tends to fall towards and can be viewed easily from anywhere in town.
 Catching a glimpse of the eruptions at night may be challenging as clouds do cover the summit and the goddamn’ pollution there makes all of your photos hazy.

-From the Mayon Helipad, you’ll get a 360 degree view of stunning the beauty of our tiny planet and you’ll be close enough to HEAR the eruptions.
-I can’t accurately describe what it sounds like – All I know is that it is a sound i’ll never forget.
+From the Mayon Helipad, you’ll get a 360-degree view of stunning the beauty of our tiny planet, and you’ll be close enough to HEAR the eruptions.
+I can’t accurately describe what it sounds like – All I know is that it is a sound I’ll never forget.